coughee/histogramtool/README.md

 Commandline tool for histograming data.
 Finds the optimal bin width for the data.
 Histogram.h can also be used as a general histogramming header file in c++ applications.

 ##Usage
-Assuming data is a file of values:
+Assuming data is a file of values e.g.

+1.0
+2.0
+3.0

+Then using command:

-cat data | histogramtool
+cat data | hist

-Would find the optimal bin width for the data and bin it accordingly, outputting the histogram as tab delimited data with column 1 being the maximum bin value and column 2 being the frequency.
+Would result in the output like:

+1.0   1
+2.0   1
+3.0   1

+The program finds the optimal bin width to accurately represent data with multiple peaks.

 ##options
--g	Turns graphical mode on, the histogramis displayed in the commandline using o as the marker e.g
+-g	Turns graphical mode on, the histogram is displayed in the commandline using o as the marker e.g

 [0 - 1]	oo
 [1 - 2] oooooo